Qumulo/docs/c-series-chassis-replacement.md

    The inner components of the node are exposed.

-## Step 2: To Replace the M.2 Boot Drive, NVMe SSD Drives, and HDDs
+## Step 2: To Replace the M.2 Boot Drive, NVMe SSDs, and HDDs

-1. Remove the internal M.2 boot drive and then insert it into the replacement chassis Qumulo provided to you.
+1. Remove the internal M.2 boot drive and then transfer it into the replacement chassis Qumulo provided to you.

    ![C-Series M.2 Boot Drive](administrator-guide/images/c-series-m2-boot-drive-location.png)

-1. Remove the rear NVMe SSD drives and then insert them into the replacement chassis.
+1. Remove the rear NVMe SSDs and then transfer them into the replacement chassis.
 The following is the mapping for the drives.

    <table>
      <tr>